 Steam Doesn’t Really Need Bitcoin Anymore

 Steam started accepting Bitcoin through Bitpay not for altruistic reasons or because GabeN (praise be) is a fan of cryptos.
 He might be; we don’t have conclusive evidence.
 Bitcoin was introduced an online payment solution to developing economies like India, Brazil and China.
 A large pain point in these countries is access to financial instruments allowing cheap and seamless online transactions.
 The lack of a credit card is the biggest problem.
 Bitcoin was able to bridge that gap last year.
-Most developing countries have thriving local Bitcoin communities, and access to Bitcoin is often easier than access to a bank account and credit card that allows international/online transactions.
+Most developing countries have thriving local Bitcoin communities, and access to Bitcoin is often easier than access to a bank account and credit card that allows international/online transaction, and now many online stores accept the use of cryptocurrencies as payment, for example check the pre rolls here.

 Unfortunately the lack of any definitive scaling solutions, whether it’s increasing the block size or implementation of Segwit, or even off-chain scaling like Lightning Network, has made Bitcoin difficult to use for small transactions.